morgana-x/p5r.multiplayer/README.md

 + Run the built server executable
 + launch P5R instances via Reloaded-II with the P5R multiplayer mod enabled.
-Which connect to localhost
+Which connect to localhost (Reccomended to have intro skip patch in P5R Essentials, but do not switch on "Render in background" patch!
 ## Connecting to remote servers
 If you want to connect to remote servers with an ip address that is not localhost: